niclake/niclake.github.io/hello.md

 - Husband, father, and cat dad
 - Software developer, working primarily with Ruby on Rails, React, and SwiftUI
 - Tech enthusiast, gamer, bibliophile, Boston sports fan, spreadsheet enthusiast, and craft beer connoisseur
+- Check out some of the things that I've done on my [Projects page](/projects)

-If you feel so inclined, you can [buy me a coffee](https://ko-fi.com/niclake)
+- If you feel so inclined, you can [buy me a coffee](https://ko-fi.com/niclake)

 Here is how I prefer to keep in touch: